tinygwen/TinyGwens-Garden/content/🖳 Computers/⚗️ Customization.md

 # Userscripts
 >[!important]- userscripts will break in chromium browsers with manifest v3
-> To continue using userscripts in chromium browsers i believe many developers of userscript extensions (such as violent monkey) require you to turn on developer mode and configure from there.
+> To continue using userscripts in chromium browsers i believe many developers of userscript extensions (such as violentmonkey) require you to turn on developer mode and configure from there.
 Follow the instructions that the developer of your preferred extension provides
 #### [Violentmonkey](https://violentmonkey.github.io/)
 An extension that lets you load userscripts.
 Think of them like modifications to websites, without being their own full extension.
 If an extension has a userscript version, jump for it.
-You can find userscripts I use below.
+You can find some of the userscripts I use below.
 Violentmonkey is private and open source.
-You can also use [Greasemonkey](https://www.greasespot.net/) if you're having compatibility issues, but it's not as lightweight.
+You can also use [Greasemonkey](https://www.greasespot.net/) if you're having compatibility issues, but it's not as lightweight nor is it FOSS.
 #### [Tampermonkey scripts list](https://www.tampermonkey.net/scripts.php)
 Page listing resources for finding new userscripts.
 #### [4chan X](https://www.4chan-x.net/)
-Chan boards it supports are basically unusable without it.
-Thread watcher, view full image on hover, board hotbar, catalog default, keybinds.
-It's OP.
+Chan boards it supports are much more annoying to navigate without it.
+Thread watcher, view full image on hover, board hotbar, catalog default, keybinds, etc.
 #### [BetterTTV](https://betterttv.com/)
 More emotes, features, etc for twitch.
 Select "other" browser even if your browser is supported for the userscript.
 #### [Show Twitter Censored Media](https://greasyfork.org/en/scripts/491744-show-twitter-censored-media).